basho/basho_docs/source/languages/en/riak/upgrade-v20.md

 [[bucket properties|The Basics#bucket-properties-and-operations]].
 In
-Riak 2.0, [[bucket types|Using Bucket Types]] are both an additional namespace for locating objects _and_ a new means of configuring bucket properties.
+Riak 2.0, [[bucket types|Using Bucket Types]] are both an additional namespace for locating objects _and_ a new means of configuring bucket properties in a more systematic fashion.
 More comprehensive details on usage can be found in the documentation on [[using bucket types]].
-Here, we'll list some of the things to be aware of while upgrading.
+Here, we'll list some of the things to be aware of when upgrading.

 #### Bucket types and object location